alexwlchan/alexwlchan.net/src/_articles/2013/2013-03-31-pinboard-backups.md

 *The script can be downloaded from [my GitHub page](http://github.com/alexwlchan/archive-pinboard).*

-{% update 2013-04-01 %}
-  Thanks to [Stephen H&#252;gel](https://github.com/urschrei) for tidying up some of the script; his changes have been merged with the repo at GitHub.
+[**Update, 1 March 2013:** Thanks to [Stephen H&#252;gel](https://github.com/urschrei) for tidying up some of the script; his changes have been merged with the repo at GitHub.
 The basic functionality is unchanged, so most of what I wrote above still stands.
-The GitHub repo will have the most up-to-date copy of the script.
+The GitHub repo will have the most up-to-date copy of the script.]
-{% endupdate %}

-{% update 2013-04-02 %}
-  Andrew Jones has a [much faster way of doing this](http://supersoju.com/blog/2013/04/01/pinboard-backups-in-1-line/), which does everything I did, but in a single line.
-I'm still glad I did this, because it was a fun morning project and I enjoyed writing it up, but other people might prefer his method.
+[**Update, 2 March 2013:** Andrew Jones has a [much faster way of doing this](http://supersoju.com/blog/2013/04/01/pinboard-backups-in-1-line/), which does everything I did, but in a single line.
+I'm still glad I did this, because it was a fun morning project and I enjoyed writing it up, but other people might prefer his method.]
-{% endupdate %}